 57. Interpretation

-In this Division “operational work” means the doing of such acts, matters and things as may be necessary for or conducive to the control of declared plants and declared animals.
+In this Division operational work means the doing of such acts, matters and things as may be necessary for or conducive to the control of declared plants and declared animals.

 58. Protection Board may carry out operational work